 What We Do

 The program is highly adaptable to the resources and needs of participating schools, and may be implemented in many different contexts throughout the school day.
-Students may accumulate mileage during PE, during school hours, at lunch and recess, and before or after school hours.
+Students may accumulate miles during PE, during school hours, at lunch and recess, and before or after school hours.

 All a school needs is a place to walk or run, a chart for tracking laps, and students ready to go!

-Because students of all grades and ages can partake, 100 Mile Club creates a powerful bond among students participating within the same school, and also creates a link to 100 Milers at neighboring schools within communities as well as across the nation.
+Because students of all grades and ages can participate, 100 Mile Club creates a powerful bond among students participating within the same school, and also creates a link to 100 Milers at neighboring schools within communities as well as across the nation.

 We are excited and honored to welcome you to the 100 Mile Club® Family!
 My name is Kara Lubin, and I started The 100 Mile Club in my classroom 25 years ago.